mirisuzanne/mia.wtf/src/areas/web.md

 eleventyImport:
   collections: ["area:web"]
 summary: >
+---

 You're looking at it.
-  _The web_.
-  I made this small part of it,
+I made this small corner of _The Web_, using text files full of code.
-  where you are now.
----